Skip to content

 installing pip

-pip may not be installed by default on your system.
+By default, pip is probably not installed on your system.
 You can install it using your distribution's package manager.
-For example, on Debian-based systems, you can install it using apt:

 student@debian:~$ sudo apt install python3-pip